shu223/SlowMotionVideoRecorder/README.md

 Slow Motion Video Recorder for iOS
 ==========================

-An iOS sample app for **recording higher fps slow-motion videos such as 60fps, 120fps, and 240fps** using AVFoundation.
+An iOS sample app for **recording higher fps slow-motion videos such as 120, 240 fps** using AVFoundation.
 Including a wrapper class which makes the implementation much easier.
 Available on the **iPhone 5s, iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus** etc.

 ![](http://f.cl.ly/items/360a271y1G3Q2C2a3p2d/IMG_8907_r1_c1.jpg)